rsepulveda2/rsa-form/README.md

 The Rsa-form login widget can be added to your login page as a partial.
 The users password is entered using a combination of letters on the keyboard and numbers on a mouse driven numeric keypad.
 The keypad ordering is changed everytime the page is refreshed.
-The page can be autorefreshed (by a specified time period) if the website owner desires.
+The page can be autorefreshed (on a specified time period) if the website owner desires.
 This widget will also use the RSA encryption (as explained above) to add additional safety.

 To include the login widget to your login webpage, add the following line: